ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

 Summary
 -------

-- In this lab we looked at how to calculate:
+- In this lab we looked at how to:
-    - k-point convergence in solids.
+    - reach k-point convergence in solids.
-    - the electronic band structure of a solid.
+    - calculate the electronic band structure of a solid.
 - We have seen how several calculations may be chained together where the output of one is used as an input for a subsequent calculation.
 - We should always keep in mind that the Kohn-Sham eigenvalues as obtained